Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-UserAssignedIdentityId`
     - The parameter : 'UserAssignedIdentityId' is being replaced by parameter : 'Identity'.

+### `New-AzApplicationGatewayBackendHttpSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - New-AzApplicationGatewayBackendHttpSettings alias will be removed in an upcoming breaking change release

 ### `New-AzExpressRouteCircuit`

 - Cmdlet breaking-change will happen to all parameter set